All Natural, DIY Bug Spray You Can Make at Home

 It’s tempting to reach for a bottle of powerful store-bought repellent, but they’re loaded with chemicals that are toxic to the environment and yourself.
 Studies have shown prolonged exposure to DEET – one of the most commonly used chemicals in pesticides – can be damaging to the nervous system.
-If you’re trying to keep to pests at bay – but in a natural way – try making this all-natural insect repellent.
+If you’re trying to keep pests at bay – but in a natural way – try making this all-natural DIY bug spray.
 It’s even safe for the canine or feline members of your family.

 Distilled Witch Hazel – Witch Hazel is a natural astringent derived from the flowering plant.
 It has a nice cooling effect that will also help relieve any preexisting bug bites.
 It’ll give the base of our bug spray recipe an extra kick.